How much should you pay in 401(k) plan fees?

 - Individual Service Fees: Providers will often charge participants for special one-off services, like distributing funds, processing a 401(k) loan, or processing a Qualified Domestic Relations Order.

 On top of these costs, plan participants may also be subject to 12b-1 fees charged by mutual funds, which are often embedded in the investment fees.
 These fees are meant to pay for the marketing of mutual funds and to compensate the salespeople who bring new investors in.

 It’s believed that more money invested into a mutual fund would lower operational expenses per investor due to economies of scale.
 Sales and marketing teams are tasked with bringing more investors into the mutual fund and are compensated via the 12b-1 fees paid for by the plan.

 A good way to know if you’re overpaying for your 401(k) is to look at your plan investments’ total expense ratio.
 “Expense ratio” refers to the expenses that will be deducted from investments relative to the total assets.
-The total expense ratio may include different types of fees, including fund management and administrative fees.
+The total expense ratio may include different types of fees and expenses, including fund management and administrative fees.
 To calculate your total expense ratio, simply multiply the weighted expense ratio of each investment plus other fees paid from your account, by total account balance.

 In other words, if your account has $30,000, a 1 percent expense ratio means that you are paying $300 in fees out of your assets.